micmejia/bible-dump/NKJV/Exodus/Exod 26.md

 "Moreover you shall make the tabernacle _with_ ten curtains _of_ fine woven linen and blue, purple, and scarlet _thread;_ with artistic designs of cherubim you shall weave them.

 ###### 2
 The length of each curtain _shall be_ twenty-eight cubits, and the width of each curtain four cubits.
-And every one of the curtains shall have [^a]the same measurements.
+And every one of the curtains shall have the same measurements.

 ###### 3
 Five curtains shall be coupled to one another, and _the other_ five curtains _shall be_ coupled to one another.